FREMANTLEMEDIA PRIVACY STATEMENT

 PARTNER SITES / LINKED SITES

-If you would like further information on how we process person data or if you have any queries regarding your own personal information, you can contact us at email@example.com.
+If you would like further information on how we process personal data or if you have any queries regarding your own personal information, you can contact us at firstname.lastname@example.org.

 You also have the right to complain to the Information Commissioner’s Office in the UK or equivalent regulator if based outside the UK.